geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 displayWinner(game)
 ```

-Some complexity of this program has been abstracted away with the methods
+Most of the complexity of this main program has been abstracted away with the
-display methods `displayBoard` and `displayWinner`.
-You can assume those
+methods `promptPlayer`, `displayBoard` and `displayWinner`.
+You can assume
-methods would interact with more `TicTacToeGame` methods like
+those methods access properties on the `TicTacToeGame` class, and perform
-`getCurrentPlayer()` and `getWinner()`.
+sufficient input and output.

 Here's an outline of the whole `TicTacToeGame` class: